learn-co-students/basic-nested-forms-v-000/README.md

 comment out addresses_attributes= and reload form and see the different naming convention fields_for will use (which is rarely what we want when it comes to associations)

 now that we know that addressess_attributes= and fields_for are both required for a form with nested attributes for an assocation, there is also a macro to automatically build that vanilla standard implementation of the nested attribtues association writer, accepts_nested_attributes_for.
-All that macro does is implement that method.
+All that macro does is implement that method. link to accepts_nested_attributes and source code.

-it's common to build you own version of that method. for example.
+it's common to build you own version of that method.

-Artists#songs
+let's look at how we might use fields_for with a custom attributes writer but instead of writing to a has_many as in the case with a person form and multiple addresses, let's explore writing to a belongs to.

-say we wanted to do the saem thing, when you create an artists you can add songs. songs belong to genres. genres should be found_or_create_by_name our form needs
+Song#artist_attributes=

-artists[songs_attributes][][name]
+Artists are unique.
+If we create two songs by Michael Jackson, we want them to be linked to the same artist instance. if we use accepts_nested_attributes_for :artist on Song even if you type in the same name of the artist you will create two instances that represent the same unique (canonical) piece of data - there is one and only one Michael Jackson.

-artists[songs_attributes][][genre_name]
+show example of this via screen shots or logs or gif but show them how the normal writer of artist_attributes for the Song belongs_to artist will create duplicate data.

- but the writer for genres_attributes= that the standard accepts_nested_attributes_for would generate would not find our create but rather always build a new genre (creating duplicate). in this situation, you can implement songs_attributes= to implement the custom find_or_create_by genre (but you could also immplement genre_name= on song to hand that as artists#songs_attributes= delegates to the mass assignment of song.)
+So we define our own artist_attributes= and use find_or_create_by for the artist name.
+Once we define that, fields_for will still work and we have a custom nested attribute writer.